-Are you looking for great gifts for both new and seasoned cooks?
+Are you looking for great kitchen gifts for both new and seasoned cooks?

-I love kitchen essentials.
+I love to give and receive kitchen gifts.
 Many of these items were actually given to me as gifts over the years, so I can attest they make great gifts!

 I love this stainless steel cookie spatula.
 It's great for baking.
 And it's great for young kids to use because it's easy for small hands to manage.

 This paring knife makes just the right gift.
-While I was at my mom's last year over Thanksgiving, I used her ceramic paring knife.
+While I was at my mom's a few years ago over Thanksgiving, I used her ceramic paring knife.
 I loved it!
 Guess what she gave me for Christmas last year?!
 It's my go-to paring knife.

 I use them for so many tasks.
-They’re great for making peeling shrimp easier, cutting herbs, opening bags and boxes of food - like those beans that come in boxes?
-I can’t open those without scissors despite the perforrated top!
+They’re great for making peeling shrimp easier, cutting herbs, and opening bags and boxes of food - like those beans that come in boxes.
+I can’t open those without scissors despite the perforated top!

 I’m not sure what I used before I owned this!
 I have two of these.
 One I use for grating parmesan cheese and the other I use for zesting citrus peel.